 Real Estate Outlier Model

 For Real Estate, the outlier model is built to detect outliers at the asset level.
 Outliers are flagged in the asset portal so that the participant can check their input data, and make corrections if necessary.

 The manual validation process reviews the content of all Assessment submissions for accuracy and consistency.
-This work is performed after submission by GBCI, a third party under contract to GRESB.
+This work is performed after submission by a third party validation team.
 During manual validation, the following are checked for their content:

 - All scored “other” answers, to ensure they are relevant to indicator and are not duplicates of standard answers.

 - All scored open text boxes, to ensure answers meet the specific indicator requirements.